SephDB/constexpr-format/README.md

 With T being the type expected by the formatter, and takesParam a boolean saying whether this specifier consumes an argument given to format(eg: "%%" translates to "%").

-Each formatter is a specialization of the constexpr_format::Format template.
-If it doesn't take a parameter, it has one constexpr static non-templated method: get_string, taking no parameters and returning a value convertible to a util::static_string.
+Each formatter is a specialization of the constexpr_format::Format template, with one method: get_string, returning a util::static_string.

-If it does take a parameter, it has two methods:
- - constexpr static std::size_t length(T), taking a value of the formatted type and returns the length of the string it will generate
- - template<std::size_t N> constexpr static util::static_string<N> get_string(T), which builds the string
+If the formatter takes a parameter, get_string takes said parameter as a constexpr expression through the constexpr lambda idiom.
+If it doesn't, get_string has no parameters.

 ## Compiler support